 About the Exam

-The exam is approximately three hours and 5 minutes long and has two parts — multiple choice and free response.
-Each section is worth 50% of the final exam grade.
+The exam is 3 hours and 15 minutes long and has two sections — multiple choice/short answer and free-response.
+Each section is divided into two parts.

 Section I Part A: Multiple Choice | 55 Questions | 55 minutes | 40% of Exam Score